zbmed-semtec/word2doc2vec-doc-relevance-training/README.md

 ## 🧠⚙️ Train and Optimize Word2vec models
 We create and train Word2vec models with customizable hyperparameters to comprehend the connections between documents and words in a high-dimensional vector space.
 We aim to optimize these hyperparameters to establish the most effective relationship between cosine similarity and document relevance.

-To accomplish this we begin by splitting the dataset into a training set and a testing set.
+To accomplish this we begin by splitting the dataset into a training set, a validation set and a testing set.
 The training set is then used to train the Word2vec model, where we explore various hyperparameters to optimize its performance.
 This optimization process is crucial for enhancing the model's ability to capture meaningful relationships between cosine similarity and document relevance.
 For each set of hyperparameters, a Word2vec model is trained on the training split.

-Following this, we evaluate the model's performance on the testing set using Precision@5 as our evaluation metric.
+Following this, we evaluate the model's performance on the validation set using Precision@5 as our evaluation metric.

 ##### Parameters